USEPA/workshops/lessons/02_read_in_gis_data.md

 ## resolution  : 0.0002777778, 0.0002777778  (x, y)
 ## extent      : -77.15306, -76.89722, 38.77639, 38.99806  (xmin, xmax, ymin, ymax)
 ## coord. ref. : NA
-## data source : /home/jhollist/projects/intro_gis_with_r/lessons/data/dc_ned.asc
+## data source : /data/projects/DataInformatics/intro_gis_with_r/lessons/data/dc_ned.asc
 ## names       : dc_ned
 ```

 That is really it for reading in rasters.

 ## Writing rasters:
 Writing out to a raster file is done with `writeRaster`.
-It has three arguments, "x" which is the `raster` object, "filename" which is the output file, and "format" wich is the output raster format.
-In practice, you can usually get away with not sepcifying the format as `raster` will try to infer the file format.
+It has three arguments, "x" which is the `raster` object, "filename" which is the output file, and "format" which is the output raster format.
+In practice, you can usually get away with not specifying the format as `raster` will try to infer the file format.
 If you want to see the possible formats you can use `writeFormats()`.

 To write out to a GeoTIFF: